Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Conclusion

-In summary, the load tests were successfully conducted and provided a solid foundation for further research.
+In summary, the load tests were successfully conducted, providing a solid foundation for further research.
 Integrating SHM with load tests offers a valuable approach for validating SHM data and bridge design assumptions.
 Given the quantity and thorough documentation of the measurements, the data can be used to develop additional algorithms and analyses that correlate various measured parameters.
-The collected data will also be made available upon request for academic research purposes.
+The data can also be used to validate corresponding algorithms or extract additional features like the neutral axis \citep{Sigurdardottir.etal_2013} or influence lines \citep{Zheng.etal_2021} or even reconstruct signals and features under varying environmental conditions \citep{Neumann.etal_2025a}.